 I thought they all rocked back and forth and shouted & things

-I though you were a human being of average intelligence, average education and an ability not to be jaw dropping offensive, ignorant and insulting.
+I thought you were a human being of average intelligence, average education and an ability not to be jaw dropping offensive, ignorant and insulting.
 I guess we were both very very wrong.

 Oh I’m so sorry, what a shame

 WHY?
-We have a wonderful son who is the light of our lives and because he will always need care, he will keep that light shining in our lives.
+We have a beautiful son who is the light of our lives, and because he will always need care, he will keep that light shining in our lives.
 You, dear lady, are an old bat who I would like to slap around the face with a big bag of your patronizing, syrupy ill placed pity.
-However I fear there is no container big enough close by, so today I will allow you to escape.
+However, I fear there is no container big enough close by, so today I will allow you to escape.

 Isn’t that just an excuse for bad behavior?
-I would’n’t let him get away with that.I’m sure with some more discipline he’d be fine.
+I wouldn’t let him get away with that.I’m sure with some more discipline he’d be okay.